 This Orbita watch winder is handsomely designed, with a powder-coated, textured aluminum frame and black matte side plates.
 It comes in six colors, too.
 There’s a built-in microprocessor that, every 10 or 15 minutes each day, activates a servomotor to make the watch swing back and forth.
 This mimics the natural motions it would make when worn on your wrist.
 That makes it ideal for older, antique, or delicate watches you keep as an heirloom.

 You mount the watch on the cylindrical foam cushion, which fits many watch sizes.
 There are two winding cycles: 10 minute or 15 minute.
 It comes with 4 lithium D batteries that power it.
 In addition, this Orbita watch winder is made in the USA, which makes it a quality watch winder for your collection.
-In size, it’s 5.8” long, 9.5” wide, and 4.2” tall.
+In size, it’s height 4.2 inches, width 5.7 inches and depth 5.8 inches.

 A handsome wood box with a high-gloss finish and soft, durable velvet interior cradles your watch and protects it for years to come.
 There’s an acrylic cover to see inside.
 The cylindrical pillow is soft, and you can add stuffing to it as well.
 It has the best watch pillow of any model on this list.
 This CHIYODA watch winder has a Japanese Mabuchi motor to quietly rotate and turn the watch.

 This WOLF watch winder is pre-programmed for 900 turns per day, and it counts the precise number of rotations.
 That is the only TPD setting.
 You do get your choice of directional settings, including clockwise, counterclockwise, or bi-directional.
 There’s a start delay option of 10 seconds or 12 hours.
 It comes with a 3.3V adapter or uses lithium D batteries.
-However, the size is a bit large compared to other dual winders.
-It’s 8.75” tall, 12.75” wide, and 7.75” deep, with a weight of 12 pounds.
+However, the size is a bit large compared to other triple winders.
+It’s 14.75″ wide, 7.50″ deep and 6.125″ high.

 Whether you choose the cherry or Burlwood color options, this Diplomat watch winder stands out.
 It holds two watches on its single turntable.
 You can set it to turn clockwise, counterclockwise, or auto swap.
 Inside is a near silent Japanese Mabuchi motor.